vitogit/pgn-tactics-generator/README.md

 `python download_games.py <lichess username>`

-This will download the last 60 games.
-You can add some params like max number of games and the lichess api token that make downloading faster. https://lichess.org/api#operation/apiGamesUser
+This will download the last 60 games from blitz,rapid and classical.
+You can add some params like max number of games and the lichess api token that make the download faster. https://lichess.org/api#operation/apiGamesUser

 `python download_games.py <lichess username> --max 100 --token 123456789`